open-way-learning/owl-handbook/Outreach-Programming/Client_Engagement_Playbook.md

 This Playbook outlines OWL’s values-driven approach to engaging with clients and partners, from early discovery conversations to final deliverables.
 It describes how we collaborate, how we communicate in shared documents and digital spaces, and how we design proposals and scopes that reflect mission alignment, contextual fit, and equity of access.
 It also clarifies our philosophy around pricing, pro bono support, and quality assurance so that every partnership is co-designed, values-aligned, and focused on lasting impact.

-Internally, the Client Engagement Playbook sits alongside OWL’s Collective Leadership & Decision Making guide, the Common Roles & Responsibilities for All Directors (including the Director-as-Program Manager role), the Partner Integration Playbook, the Program Delivery RACI, the Productive Playbook, and the OWL Contractor Manual.
+Internally, the Client Engagement Playbook sits alongside OWL’s Collective Leadership & Decision Making guide, the Common Roles & Responsibilities for All Directors (including the Director-as-Program Manager role), the Partner Integration Playbook, the Program Delivery RACI, the Productive Playbook, and the OWL Contractor Manual (including Appendix D: Contractor Staffing Decision Tree).
 Together, these documents define how we share decision rights, structure and staff projects, and ensure that what partners experience on the front stage matches how we organize ourselves behind the scenes.
 One should also read this Playbook alongside *Our Purpose*, *Our Culture*, and *Our Approach*, as these documents describe who we are and what we believe.
 In short this Playbook turns those commitments into day-to-day practice in how we scope, steward, and renew engagements.

 **Key Point:** *Everything in this Playbook is in service of OWL’s mission to co-design ways to amplify the joy and wonder of learning for every student, especially those historically furthest from opportunity.
 Our work with clients is never just about standalone events; it is about building the conditions for learner-centered cultures to take root and grow over time in local communities.*